Heroes of Might and Magic III: Armageddon's Blade: Plot

 Only one of the six new campaigns available in Armageddon's Blade directly concerns the main storyline.
-The events of Armageddon's Blade immediately follow the events of Might and Magic VII: For Blood and Honor.
+The events of Armageddon's Blade follow on from the events of Might and Magic VII: For Blood and Honor, in which the player party frees Roland Ironfist from the Kreegan stronghold Colony Zod, defeating the Kreegans' king, Xenofex, in the process.
 As the kingdom of Erathia struggles to rebuild following the Restoration Wars, the Kreegans of Eeofol launch a surprise invasion.
 Already war-weary, the forces of Queen Catherine are no match for the formidable Kreegan army.

-Following the death of the Kreegans' king, Xenofex, a usurper named Lucifer Kreegan takes control of Eeofol and, driven by a vision, begins to seek a means to fashion an ancient weapon known as Armageddon's Blade, capable of setting the world on fire.
+Following the death of Xenofex, a usurper named Lucifer Kreegan takes control of Eeofol and, driven by a vision, begins to seek a means to fashion an ancient weapon known as Armageddon's Blade, capable of setting the world on fire.
 His general Xeron is tasked with locating the components for the Blade.
-To stop him, the armies of Erathia and AvLee launch an attack on Eeofol, receiving assistance from the very elements as they manifest in Conflux towns.
-Queen Catherine and the recently liberated King Roland are assisted by the mysterious elven warrior Gelu in the ensuing war.
+To stop him, the armies of Erathia and AvLee launch an attack on Eeofol, unexpectedly receiving assistance from servants of the Lords of the four Elemental Planes in the form of the new Conflux towns that have mysteriously appeared.
+Queen Catherine and the recently liberated King Roland are assisted by the mysterious half-elven warrior Gelu in the ensuing war.
 Xeron obtains the Blade, but is defeated by Gelu on his return to Eeofol.
 Gelu claims the Blade, and, at the behest of Queen Catherine, uses it to slay Lucifer Kreegan.
 Following this event, the Ironfists return to Enroth and the Blade is passed on to Gelu.
 The story is continued in Heroes Chronicles: The Sword of Frost, eventually leading to a cataclysm that sets the stage for Heroes of Might and Magic IV.

-In the Armageddon's Blade campaign, the player takes command of Queen Catherine Ironfist, the main character of Heroes of Might and Magic III: The Restoration of Erathia, as well as King Roland Ironfist, the protagonist of Heroes of Might and Magic II.
+In the "Armageddon's Blade" campaign, the player takes control of Queen Catherine Ironfist, the main character of Heroes of Might and Magic III: The Restoration of Erathia, as well as King Roland Ironfist, the protagonist of Heroes of Might and Magic II.
 New characters introduced include Gelu, a half-elven archer, and Xeron, leader of the Kreegan armies.
-The five standalone campaigns feature a multitude of previously-unseen characters.
-"Dragon Slayer" features the Bracadan wizard, Dracon, while "Festival of Life" introduces the barbarian Kilgor who has a prominent role at the outset of Heroes of Might and Magic IV.
-"Dragon's Blood" stars Mutare, a dungeon overlord who returns in Heroes Chronicles: Clash of the Dragons along with Adrienne, the protagonist of "Playing with Fire".
-Finally, the unlockable "Foolhardy Waywardness" campaign features the Knight, Sir Christian, who also returns in Heroes of Might and Magic IV.
-As an aside, the epilogue of the "Foolhardy Waywardness" campaign explains the reason for Sir Christian's appearance as the player's starting hero in The Restoration of Erathias first campaign, "Long Live the Queen".
+The five standalone campaigns feature a multitude of previously unseen characters.
+"Dragon Slayer" features the Bracadan wizard Dracon, while "Festival of Life" introduces the Krewlod barbarian Kilgor, who has a prominent role at the outset of Heroes of Might and Magic IV.
+"Dragon's Blood" stars Mutare, a Dungeon Overlord of Nighon who transforms herself into a dragon and returns in Heroes Chronicles: Clash of the Dragons along with the Tatalian fire witch Adrienne, the protagonist of "Playing with Fire".
+Finally, the unlockable "Foolhardy Waywardness" campaign features the knight Sir Christian, who also returns in Heroes of Might and Magic IV.
+The epilogue of "Foolhardy Waywardness" explains the reason for Sir Christian's appearance as the player's starting hero in The Restoration of Erathias first campaign, "Long Live the Queen".